DARMA-tasking/vt-tv/README.md

 `vt-tv` requires two inputs:

 1. One or more JSON data files
-2. A YAML configuration fil (which contains the path to the JSON data files)
+2. A YAML configuration file (which contains the path to the JSON data files)

 The basic call to `vt-tv` is: